 MAJOR: The major is designed to appeal to students who wish to prepare for professional or graduate work in physics as well as those who wish to study physics but have other career goals.
 The program for physics majors is composed of the Physics Foundation and one of the five Options listed below.
 Students can also supplement their programs by taking courses at the California Institute of Technology under the exchange program.

-Physics Foundation: All physics majors must complete a core of five physics courses called the Foundation.
-In addition to the three-term introductory sequence (Physics 106, 110 or 115, 120), the Foundation includes a course in Modern Physics with laboratory (Physics 240) and a course in Thermal and Statistical Physics (Physics 250).
+Physics Foundation: All physics majors must complete a core of four physics courses called the Foundation.
+In addition to the three-term introductory sequence (Physics 110 or 115, 117, 120), the Foundation includes a course in Modern Physics with laboratory (Physics 240) .
 Accompanying these physics courses must be work in mathematics including Multivariable Calculus (Math 212) and Linear Systems (Math 214).

 Options: In addition to the Foundation, all physics majors must complete one of the following Physics Options.
 Upon graduation, the student's transcript will list both the major (Physics) and the chosen Option.